Cystitis

 • Your symptoms do not improve or worsen within a few days

-There are a number of natural remedies for Cystitis, including cranberry juice and tablets, D-mannose and pro-biotics.
-However, it is unclear how effective these remedies are at ridding bacterial infections from the urethra.
+There are several natural remedies for Cystitis, including cranberry juice and tablets, D-mannose, and probiotics.
+However, it is unclear how effective these remedies are in ridding the urethra of bacterial infections.

-You can order treatments online for Cystitis from Prescription Doctor.
-Our UK-registered pharmacy dispatches all orders in discreet packaging, which gives no indication of the contents.
+You can buy Cystitis treatments online from Prescription Doctor.
+Our UK-registered pharmacy dispatches all orders in discreet packaging that does not reveal the contents.

-There are a number of ways to reduce your risk of developing UTIs.
+There are several ways to reduce your risk of developing UTIs.
 These include:

 • Avoid resisting going to the toilet